 Upon arrival, the foreign national is still required to register with the residents’ registration office (Einwohnermeldeamt) located at the local city hall with jurisdiction over the municipality in which the foreign national’s residence in Germany is located.
 After the registration has been completed, the foreign national must submit the residence/work permit application to the local alien’s office.
 The residence/work permit application will usually be issued within a couple of business days.

-The following documents/information is often required when applying:
+The following information and documentation are often required when applying:

 - A passport with at least two blank pages & valid for at least another six months.